Fluently-Grad-Project/Backend/README.md

 ----
 > ### Password Strength:
-> at least 8 characters, one lowercase, one uppercase, one digit
+>   - At least 8 characters
+    - At least 1 uppercase letter
+    - At least 1 lowercase letter
+    - At least 1 number
+    - At least 1 special character
 ----

 🚨🚨🚨 **INSTALL/UPGRADE PYTHON 3.6.12**